diso/wordpress-openid/readme.txt

 == Plugin History ==

-The original OpenID plugin for WordPress was a collaborative effort between Alan Castonguay and Hans Granqist.
+The original OpenID plugin for WordPress was a collaborative effort between Alan Castonguay and Hans Granqvist.

 Will Norris forked the plugin and has since become the maintainer.